Troy Street Sleeping Cabins FAQs

 The average individual stay is estimated at 3-6 months to provide stability and help them transition to permanent housing options.
 The Troy Street sleeping cabins are considered emergency housing and people can only stay up to 6 months while they get necessary services to be able to move into permanent housing options.

 The County is strongly committed to being a good neighbor to the surrounding community.
-This site will have 24/7 site management and security.
-The site is being designed to be visually pleasing to the community and is anticipated to be fenced and fully secured.
+This site will have 24/7 site management and security as well as security cameras.
+The site is being designed to be visually pleasing to the community and is anticipated to have gated entry and full fencing.

-The proposal includes on-site meals for participants and includes wraparound services such as case management, housing navigation, and behavioral health supports.
+The proposal includes on-site meals for participants and includes wraparound services such as case management, housing navigation, and access to behavioral health.
+There will also be employment support services, credit repair, transportation, and other supportive services.

 The site will include hygiene facilities (restroom, showers, and laundry), access to internet, community space, and storage amenities.